A company limited by guarantee

 This website is hosted by Moore Wilson, in the UK.

-As used in this policy, the term “Regulations” shall include, together, the Act and the General Data Protection Regulation, each of them, as from time to time applicable, amended, restated or supplemented.
+References to "Regulations" in this policy shall include both the Act and the UK GDPR, each of them, as from time to time applicable, amended, restated or supplemented.

 1. INFORMATION WE MAY COLLECT FROM YOU